Parents make many choices about their children’s lives, and there are many ways for them to use the schools they want.

 “Because our younger son is Asian, we looked at ethnic makeup of the schools.
-We wanted a school that was diverse,” said Ives.
+We wanted a school that was diverse,” Ives said.
 “Mostly, we went because we are a gay household, so we wanted to be in a blue city, a liberal city.”

 East Lansing father John Baker said all his children attended East Lansing schools from kindergarten through 12th grade.
 He said there is a mixed crowd within the walls of ELHS.

-“People who are more interested in a progressive agenda tend to like East Lansing High School,” said Baker.
+“People who are more interested in a progressive agenda tend to like East Lansing High School,” Baker said.

 He said his daughter is a member of Students for Gender Equality at ELHS.
 He said this group has been crucial in awareness for her, and she has even brought a few lessons home to her dad.